rexrichardson/rex-portfolio/_posts/crep-collect.md

 ### UX and UI Design

 Fully fledged UX designs were carried out with Axure.
 The UI for the app was designed with Sketch.
-Full design documentation was completed before development of the app begun, have a look [here](/assets/work/crep-collect/Crep-Collect-Design-Documentation.pdf).
+Full design documentation was completed before development of the app began, have a look [here](/assets/work/crep-collect/Crep-Collect-Design-Documentation.pdf).

 ### App Development